MicrosoftDocs/sdk-api/sdk-api-src/content/dhcpsapi/nf-dhcpsapi-dhcpgetsuperscopeinfov4.md

 A superscope is the set of all subnets defined on a DHCP server, and hence all scopes along with the IP address ranges each serves.
 Taken altogether, a superscope provides a complete set of all IP addresses served by the DHCP server.
 The superscope table provides the IP addresses associated with each subnet.
-To obtain the IP ranges served by each, <a href="https://msdn.microsoft.com/0e511993-a9c3-445b-bafc-3d66182ee32d">DhcpGetSubnetInfo</a> should be called on the IP address provided in each <a href="https://msdn.microsoft.com/affaa0b0-3bd1-4d17-adec-518d2cb7e5b6">DHCP_SUPER_SCOPE_TABLE_ENTRY</a>
-        structure of the table.
+To obtain the IP ranges served by each, <a href="https://msdn.microsoft.com/0e511993-a9c3-445b-bafc-3d66182ee32d">DhcpGetSubnetInfo</a> should be called on the IP address provided in each <a href="https://msdn.microsoft.com/affaa0b0-3bd1-4d17-adec-518d2cb7e5b6">DHCP_SUPER_SCOPE_TABLE_ENTRY</a>structure of the table.